AN ENGLISH CUBIST

 Painters and Gravers.|

 Colonel Lawrence: T. E. Lawrence (18881935) 'Lawrence of Arabia', soldier and writer.
-Seven Pillars of Wisdom was published in 1926; WR's portrait of Lawrence is now in the Ashmolean Museum, Oxford.
+Seven Pillars of Wisdom was published in 1926; for WR's illustrations for it, see here.
+WR's portrait of Lawrence is now in the Ashmolean Museum, Oxford.

 |About 1935 I became a member of 'The London Artists' Association'.
 This was a scheme